 View the videos from the first evidence session:

 Session 2 will be held on 12 November 2018 from 1-4pm at the Law Society's Hall, 113 Chancery Lane, London WC2A 1PL.

 The Commission aims to use this session to gain insights into the current state of play regarding the making, sale and use of algorithms in the justice system in England and Wales.
-It will try to anticipate future development to understand what is on the horizon.
+It will try to anticipate future developments to understand what is on the horizon.

 Witnesses will include:

 - Dr Hannah Knox, UCL

 - Dr Vicky Kemp, University of Nottingham